corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 * `psp`.
 Payment Service Provider associated with this account

 * `customerId`.
 ID of the customer who owns the account.
+You should get this information from the Payments Agent on your network.

 * `pspAccountId`.
 Original `accountId` on PSP for re-registered accounts.